 Restaurateurs in the spotlight at the Gourmet Festival

 The Gourmet Festival Düsseldorf is the largest outdoor food festival in Europe, attracting more than 100,000 visitors each year.
 It offers participating restaurateurs a platform on which to showcase their business and their product offerings.
-Once again in 2023, this was an opportunity not to be missed for many METRO customers.
-During the three-day hospitality industry event, they served up various products and food trends to visitors.
-But why else might restaurateurs want to appear regularly at food festivals?
+Numerous METRO customers did not miss this opportunity in 2023: During the three-day catering event, they served visitors a wide variety of products and food trends.
+And that will be the case again in 2024.
+So what else speaks in favour of regular participation in food festivals for restaurateurs?

 Another major benefit of food festivals is the opportunity to network with other restaurateurs, producers and suppliers.
 This can result in cooperative arrangements that bring benefits to companies in the long term.
 One example here is Byliny from Düsseldorf.
 After many years of collaboration, the restaurant was represented at the 2023 Gourmet Festival Düsseldorf for the first time jointly with METRO.
 For three months, owners of Byliny, Norman Metzing and Michael Caasmann, worked together with METRO on their showcase for the food festival.
 Alongside delicious food, guests could also enjoy a wide selection of fine wines – all from the METRO product range.